lena-aiu/Life-Balance-Wheel/README.md

 * Call the API using AJAX, from a front end application.
 * Create models for Registration, Sing in, Sing Up.
-* Fix issues (dropdown filed, navigation, alerts hidden by navigation on destroy method on Controllers, Validation for Exercises, background image on jumbotron).
+* Fix issues (Validation for Exercises, background image on jumbotron).

 PS: After you clone repository, be sure to run bundle install before you try to bring up the code.